sunpy/sunpy/docs/dev_guide/contents/ai_usage.rst

 * Ensuring correctness, scientific validity, and reproducibility
 * Following sunpy’s coding standards and design principles
 * Addressing review feedback in a timely and constructive manner
-* Ensuring ensuring that copyrighted material does not appear in their contributions
+* Ensuring copyrighted material does not appear in their contributions

 Maintainers may also use AI tools to assist with review, triage, or debugging, but this does not replace the need for human judgment, project knowledge, and accountability.